jdoleary/Spellmasons/docs/TasksCurrent.md

         - fog of war
         - what if no agro until you got close so you can't just wait for them all to come to you
         - archer arroes hurt allies as it passes through. % chance. multiple types of archers
-- Pack 15 | Movement
-    - Predictive movement, pick a final destination and slow the closer you get
-        - Shoving into walls should do damage and stop the movement
-            - What about at a steep angle?
-        - Should be a smooth path into the water
 - Pack 12
-    - Improve unit "fall in" so it's not a jump but smooth
     - Particle engine
         - add pixelated filter, see stash
         - OR use a pixelated source image instead of a pixelated filter